 It is my contention that there was an absolute determination to proceed to trial to assuage political risk (the allegation was made during or shortly after the Ombudsman’s enquiry into child abuse in State care which reflected badly on the DPP) and that either the Director of Public Prosecutions charged me under section 125A because he did not have faith in the allegation, or that section 125A is so weighted against the accused that he could use this legislation recklessly.

 According to the Police there was no investigation what so ever.
 No one was questioned, and Police did not visit public places where abuse was stated to have taken place.
-When cross examined, Det SGT Young confirmed that no investigation had been carried out due to instructions from the DPP.
+When cross examined, Det SGT X confirmed that no investigation had been carried out due to instructions from the DPP.
 He also stated that “it was an oversight” that no DNA testing was done.
 I was required to give a DNA sample so was it is unlikely that it was an oversight.

-Following my interview with the Police, Det Sgt Young said that the Police knew the young person was lying, but they “had to let the jury decide”.
+Following my interview with the Police, Det Sgt X said that the Police knew the young person was lying, but they “had to let the jury decide”.
 It was a simple process for the defence to access the young person’s records so given that the Police knew she was lying why didn’t the DPP request for this to be done?

 Both the young person and her best friend who was an alleged witness had to change their statements.
 The witness statement so varied from the accuser that the DPP did not provide it to the jury.
 The Police asked the alleged witness did she see anything 3 times, and she said no or shook her head on each occasion.
 It was only later in her statement that she was lead by the police to say she witnessed abuse.